lucasvegi/Elixir-Code-Smells/traditional/README.md

 ### Long Parameter List

 * __Problem:__ In a functional language like Elixir, ``functions`` tend to be pure and therefore do not access or manipulate values outside their scopes.
 Since the input values of these ``functions`` are just their parameters, it is natural to expect that ``functions`` with a long list of parameters be created to keep them pure.
-However, when this list has <u>more than three or four parameters</u>, the function's interface becomes confusing and prone to errors during use.
+However, when this list has <ins>more than three or four parameters</ins>, the function's interface becomes confusing and prone to errors during use.

 * __Example:__